CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

         `All ports required by Cortex Innovation are free`

-        If this is the case, continue to the next step.
+        If this is the case, continue to the next section.
 Otherwise, consult the messages returned by the script, which will give details about how to modify the `Cortex.Innovation.Install.Config.json` configuration file, in the `Cortex Innovation 2022.6 - App Server Install Scripts` folder, to use different ports.
 This will be used later during installation.

         The `Cortex.Innovation.Test.PortUsage.ps1` script cannot currently re-check modified ports in the configuration file so these need to be manually checked to see that they are free.